Krupnik na Żeberkach z Kaszą Jęczmienną

 Wild Mushrooms?
 Some Cream?

-Some drop in a few dried wild mushrooms into krupnik, others add cream.
+Some drop in a few dried wild mushrooms into krupnik, and others add cream.
 Both are totally optional.
-You’ll have to try different variants to find your favorite type of meat and add-ons that will define the final taste.
+You’ll have to try different variants to find your favourite type of meat and add-ons that will define the final taste.

 So How Did It Go?